StavrosChatzipavlidis/AB-Testing-Game-Engagement/README.md

 # A/B Testing for Mobile Game Retention

+This project involved designing and conducting A/B tests to evaluate the effectiveness of different game features on player retention rates in a mobile game.
+By segmenting users and analyzing behavioral metrics, the study aimed to identify which variations led to improved engagement and longer play sessions.

 ## Introduction to A/B Testing

 A/B testing, also known as split testing, is a method of comparing two versions of a webpage, app, or product to determine which one performs better.
 This involves splitting users into two groups: Group A, which uses the original version (control group), and Group B, which uses a modified version (treatment group).
 The performance of both versions is then measured using key metrics to identify which version yields better results.